ANTARESROOT/PhpAuthProtection/README.md

 4. test.php program.
 It's our main page.
 If login faild then u see "No login".
 Else u see "Hello! hello Admin!".

+5. ip.txt and ipbad.txt.
+Here's write all login and login with incorrect passwords.
+4. who.php and whobad.php.
+Here's writes in ip.txt and ipbad.txt.

 RUSSIAN INSTRUCTION HERE:   https://vk.com/wall-39869096_738